cdeck3r/DRL4REST/README.md

 ## Genetic Programming

+Generally, we do not know the service behavior behind a REST interface, if there is only the interfac specification available.
+As a consequence, we plug-in a simulation, which is essentially a piece of code generating valid responses to concrete requests.

 Genetic Programming (GP) creates the program behind the REST interface.
 When a client sends a request to the REST interface, the created program generates an reply sent back to client.
 For GP we use the python [DEAP](https://github.com/deap/deap) framework.
 It is installed in a jupyter-scipy docker stack image.

 Spin up the jupyscipy container